-Let’s be honest here; summer’s come and gone, we’re heading into (slightly) colder times and our collective bank accounts probably need a little break from the festivals and Sunday sessions.
+Let’s be honest here; weeknights are never easy.
+You’re probably already dreaming of this weekend, and our collective bank accounts probably need a little break from the festivals and Sunday sessions.
 With that in mind, quiet nights in are what we need.
 Good for the mind, body and bank account.

 And we have to be realistic; it’s a weeknight.
 Those three hour Brooklyn Nine Nine marathons will have to wait, and you need to be in bed at a semi-respectable time.
 Really, you have about three hours to play with (if that).

 But there are still options my data-streaming friends.
-Get your dinner ordered and load up one of these shorter Netflix films for a night in, without being too tired for tomorrow morning’s deathly alarm call.
+Get your dinner ordered or cook up some soul-food, and load up one of these shorter Netflix films for a night in, without being too tired for tomorrow morning’s deathly alarm call.

 Run Time: 1hr 55mins

 Perfect For: Foodies who can’t stand MKR or MasterChef.

 We all love food.
 Don’t deny it.
 And while we all no doubt enjoy our dose of reality TV drama, MKR literally feels like a soap opera these days.
 So this is where you go for food vibes without the annoying-ness.
 Chef is directed by and stars the multi-talented Jon Favreau who plays an enigmatic chef who goes from restaurant leader to food truck driver.
 The story is pretty basic I won’t lie, but the #foodporn is orgasmic.
 It’s an easy watch that delivers some slow-mo and delightful cooking scenes that will get you all warm and fuzzy.

 Perfect For: Politically incorrect humour with the housemates.